Praedenecenti: History

 After their envoys' meeting with Louis the Pious in 824, the Praedenecenti were never mentioned.
 Georgiev says, their envoys were present when the emperor met with the Bulgar delegates in Aachen in May 825.
 The Bulgars wanted to determine the border between the Carolingian Empire and Bulgaria, but no compromise was reached.
 The fate of the Praedenecenti is unknown.
 According to scholarly theories, they were most probably forced to accept the Bulgars' rule, although some of them may have fled to the Carolingian Empire or settled among the Avars who still dwelled in the plains of the Carpathian Basin.
 The Praedenecenti lost their independence only after 832, according to Georgiev.

+After the expansion of Hungarian rule throughout the region, the Bodrog county was established on the eastern banks of the river Danube, neighboring the Bačka county to the south.
+It was named after the fortress of Bodrog (near modern Sombor, in Serbia).
+The county existed from the 11th century up to the Ottoman conquest in the first half of the 16th century.
+A county with the same historical name was briefly reestablished after the liberation from Ottoman rule (1699) and integration of those regions into the Habsburg monarchy, only to be administratively joined with Bačka county (1732), thus forming the united Bács-Bodrog County, that existed until 1918.
+Some researchers have proposed that names of Bodrog county and fortress stem from the name of Obodrites, who previously inhabited those regions in the 9th century, according to Royal Frankish Annals.

+Contrary to that, some other researchers have also proposed that those Obodrites should be located much further to the north-east, on the river Bodrog in the modern Hungarian region of Bodrogköz and neighboring areas in south-east Slovakia.